 The Group’s businesses and business areas have the following characteristics, and we formulate medium- to long-term management strategies based on them.

-*1 Based on “2020 Outlook of the Digital Transformation Market” by Fuji Chimera Research Institute
+*3 Based on Market Edition and Vendor Strategy Edition of 2022 Outlook of the Digital Transformation Market by Fuji Chimera Research Institute

-*2 Based on “2020 New Software Business Markets” by Fuji Chimera Research Institute
+*4 Based on 2020 New Software Business Markets by Fuji Chimera Research Institute

-The accuracy of business card data conversion in business card management services contributes to the essential quality and competitiveness of the service.
-In the case of “Sansan” its accuracy of 99.9%, and that of “Eight” has a high level of accuracy equivalent to that, and thus accuracy represents a strength common to all our businesses.
-The Sansan Group’s services convert business cards into data by combining technology that is evolving on a daily basis by means of, for example, machine learning with human efforts.
-Since its establishment, the Group has converted a huge number of business cards into data, centering on the manual input of business card data.
+The accuracy of analog information data conversion in each services contributes to the essential quality and competitiveness of the service.
+We have the mechanism and technology to achieve 99.9% accuracy, and thus accuracy represents a strength common to all our businesses.
+The Sansan Group’s services convert analog information into data by combining technology that is evolving on a daily basis by means of, for example, machine learning with human efforts.
+Since its establishment, the Group has converted a huge number of analog information into data, centering on the manual input of business infomation data.
 At present, it has become possible to develop and operate a unique system that accurately and efficiently converts a large number of business cards into data.
 These technological capabilities and unique systems are the source of our competitiveness, and we are pursuing the development of new technologies and the improvement of operations to continuously improve the quality and competitiveness of our services.
 These systems and technologies also possess the characteristic that they can be utilized in a variety of fields.

-The Group’s “Sansan” billing model is mainly a subscription model (monthly billing) that can be expected to generate continuous income, so it is a profit model that can be expected to achieve stable and continuous business progress.
-Also, the monthly churn rate of the service has remained below 1.0% on average for the last 12 months, and by striving to increase sales per subscription we see this as an attractive model that facilitates the maximization of customer lifetime value (LTV).
+The Group’s Sansan and Bill One billing models are mainly subscription models (monthly billing) that can be expected to generate continuous income, so these are profit models that can be expected to achieve stable and continuous business progress.
+Also, the monthly churn rate of each service has remained below 1.0% on average for the last 12 months, and by striving to increase sales per subscription we see this as an attractive model that facilitates the maximization of customer lifetime value (LTV).

 The specific management strategies of the Group are as follows.